 Money mistakes, vegetarianism and cheap gas prices mean trouble.

 The steps include “analyze the why”, “identify the trigger” and “create your pathway to change.”
 A little technical, but it could help.
 He also gives reasons why he spent — a miserable day at work, for example.
-He follows with advice to alter our bad spending habits and stop the repetition.
+He offers advice for people who make bad money mistakes.
 Check it out.

 Wallet Engineers — The Wallet Engineer believes a vegetarian diet is healthier for you.
 But how it impacts your budget may be another story.
 The biggest concern is affording the proper type of protein.

 He provides a list of proteins and analyzes the two types of protein and how your body absorbs them.
 He also confesses he’s not an expert, but if you’re interested in a vegetarian or pescatarian diet (one that includes seafood), it’s an interesting read.

 3. Financial Freedom: 5 Difficult Steps To Get Out Of Debt, Create A Simple Budget, Plan For The Future And Regain Control Of Your Finances

 The Minimalists — The title is a mouthful and these two guys follow it up with a bunch of advice for you to mull over.
 The five steps include: budget, invest, get debt free, minimize and contribute.

 I especially enjoyed the investing section.
 The program they use (Betterment) seems to break things down in a convenient manner.
 In the conclusion they let us know that this won’t be easy.
 But like they say, we already knew that.